 It is a serial interface standard that allows connections of music synthesisers, musical instruments and computers.
 There are a variety of musical instruments such as keyboards, guitars and drums, which send and receive electronic messages.
-If a musical keyboard is connected to a computer using a MIDI instrument (Figure 2.19), the musical information such as pitch is converted to digital data which can then be stored on the computer be edited and developed, often by mixing it with other sounds which are input from a microphone.
+If a musical keyboard is connected to a computer using a MIDI instrument (Figure 2.19), the musical information such as pitch is converted to digital data which can then be stored on the computer.

+The music industry uses MIDI to input music directly into a computer so that it can be edited and developed, often by mixing it with other sounds which are input from a microphone.
 Some programs allow its user to enter a tune from a musical instrument, then convert this into written music, which can even be printed out.